Write or Die: Is This the Tool That Finally Conquers Your Procrastination?

 But for me, I absolutely adore Write or Die.

-It’s gotten me through numerous writer’s blocks and kept me on track when deadlines approached.
+It’s gotten me through numerous bouts of writer’s block and kept me on track when deadlines approached.
 Even if you have doubts about whether it would work for you, I highly recommend at least giving it a shot.

 It just might be the thing that finally beats your procrastination demon.